 There are also some additional complexities to address such as functional safety, real-time and deterministic behavior – parameters that do not factor into the development of devices like smartphones or servers.

-Future-proof hardware built for automotive
+Future-proof hardware built for software defined vehicles

 It is a certainty that the software-defined vehicle will require a large ecosystem to support it, including commercial and open-source software providers, application developers, cloud service providers, tools and services.